wisarmy/raytx/README.md

 # Sell 1000
 ./target/release/raytx swap <mint> sell --in-amount=1000
 ```
-Replace <mint> with the address of the token you want to swap, and <in-amount> with the quantity|percentage you want to swap.
+Replace <mint> with the address of the token you want to swap, and <in-amount> with the quantity|<in-amount-pct> with the percentage you want to swap.

 # Contributing
 Contributions to this project are welcome.
 If you have any questions or suggestions, feel free to raise an issue.